michelin/kafka-streams-processing-error-handling/processor-api/README.md

 }
 ```

-To trigger the processing exception handler, you can produce a record with an incorrect format:
+### Triggering an Exception

-Value with missing `numberOfTires`, triggering a `NullPointerException`:
+To trigger the processing exception handler, produce a record with missing `numberOfTires`, which will result in a `NullPointerException`:

 ```json
 {